Optimal7480/nodejs-nginx-mongodb-ubuntu-18.04/README.md

 ./run.sh
 ```

 Wou will be asked if you want to install the server components (nodejs nginx software-properties-common python-certbot-nginx, pm2), if you want MongoDb (mongodb-org, mongodb-runner) as well.
-Then you eill need to anwer your domain, email, port of nodejs app and the path where the app folder will be created.
+Then you will need to anwer your domain, email, port of nodejs app and the path where the app folder will be created.
 You need sudo rigths.
+You cloud also choose to not use a node app but a spa like Angular.
+Make sure all parts of the path are chmod 755 so that nginx is allowed to access the path.
+Otherwise you would see a 403 error.

 ## Features